 WHERE WE STAY

-After a bit of research, we decided to stay at Post Ranch Inn for our first visit last year, and it just blew us away so completely that we feel loyal for life.
-It’s definitely not a “budget” vacation, but they really do make sure your trip is worthwhile.
+We’ve stated at Ventana and Post Ranch Inn, and while both are so incredible, we do prefer Post Ranch Inn.
+It’s definitely not a “budget” vacation, but they really do make sure your trip is worthwhile, have the BEST views, and they have top notch service and kindest staff.
 Both times we’ve gone, we’ve booked a Cliff House and ended up in the L&B Post room, which we’re obsessed with, but truly every room they have has its own beauty and charm and I don’t think you could go wrong no matter what you choose.
-It’s also worth noting that this resort is only for adults 18 and over — while we love our kids, it’s really nice to be around only grown-ups during a kid-free getaway!
+It’s also worth noting that both resorts are only for adults 18 and over.

-You can see all of the complimentary offerings here, but these are some of our favorite perks that are included with every stay:
+You can see all of the complimentary Post Ranch Inn offerings here, but these are some of our favorite perks that are included with every stay:

 Gourmet breakfast buffet every morning.
 This is a far cry from the complimentary breakfast at literally any other hotel I’ve ever stayed at.
 Not only is there a huge spread of a wide variety of perfectly prepared foods, but also the restaurant (Sierra Mar) is literally built into the side of a cliff so you have endless ocean views from every angle.
 It’s unreal.
 Breakfast is served from 8am-10:30am and is for resort guests only.
 They switch up exactly what they have in the buffet each morning and seasonally, but here’s a list of some of the things they’ve had in a single morning during our stay: